 Kristine W. Holt provides a complete range of services related to Chapter 7 and Chapter 13 bankruptcy protection.
 Her experience with scores of cases ranges from basic no-asset cases to high-income and major asset cases.
 All payments for Chapter 7 cases must be made prior to filing the petition; time payments may be held in escrow until the total amount has accumulated.
 Chapter 13 cases require an initial payment with the remaining payments to be included in the repayment plan.
 Bankruptcies may not be paid for with credit cards!

 (WHICH INCLUDE COURT COSTS)

 Chapter 7 in NJ (individual):

-Other costs not included in the flat fee are costs for the required pre-petition debt counseling and post-petition debtor education session (as little as $5 each); $30 fee for adding additional creditors after filing the petition; and any additional attorney fees incurred if you wish to pursue special procedures, such as redeeming a vehicle with a redemption loan, cramming down a vehicle repayment loan, objecting to creditor claims, seeking sanctions against a creditor, etc.
+Other costs not included in the flat fee are costs for the required pre-petition debt counseling and post-petition debtor education session (as little as $10 each); $30 fee for adding additional creditors after filing the petition; and any additional attorney and filing fees incurred if you wish to pursue special procedures, such as redeeming a vehicle with a redemption loan, cramming down a vehicle repayment loan, objecting to creditor claims, avoiding a lien, seeking sanctions against a creditor, etc.